Kirottu/watershot/README.md

   -V, --version      Print version
 ```

+# Dependencies

+## Build Time
+Some of the cargo packages rely on system dependencies.
+For Nix based systems this is handled with flake.nix, but other systems may need to manually install:
+ - fontconfig
+ - pkgconfig
+ - libxkbcommon

 # Configuration
 Watershot supports configuration of colors, fonts, sizes, etc. via it's config file.
 The config file is
 saved in `~/.config/watershot.ron` and uses the ron config format.